Blog

 LDAP

-Lightweight Directory Access Protocol (LDAP) is a protocol used to access and maintain distributed directory information services over an IP network.
-It's often used by organizations to store and access user profile data, access control information, and group memberships.
+Lightweight Directory Access Protocol (LDAP) is used to access and maintain distributed directory information over an IP network.
+Organizations frequently use it to store and access user profile data, access control information, and group memberships.

 JIT